Hive Vision Language Model (VLM)

 How to integrate with Hive's latest Vision Language Model.

-• Best-in-class moderation – Flags sexual content, hate, drugs, and other moderation classes—even in nuanced edge cases across text and images.
+• Best-in-class moderation – Flags sexual content, hate, drugs, and other moderation classes.

-• Deep multimodal comprehension – Detects fine-grained objects, reads text, and understands spatial and semantic relationships to provide a rich understanding of input images.
+• Deep multimodal comprehension – Detects fine-grained objects, reads text, and understands spatial and semantic relationships to provide a rich understanding.

 Hive offers an OpenAI-compatible Rest API for querying LLMs and multimodal LLMs.
 Here are the ways to call it: